-The FEIS Proposed Action is one of the key alternatives identified by the Planning Board.
+The FEIS Proposed Action is borne from one of the key alternatives identified by the Planning Board during its review of the DEIS (DEIS Alternative V.C.I).
 The other key alternative identified by the Planning Board is DEIS Alternative V.C.2 which has become FEIS Exhibit 4.
-This alternative is a four-lot subdivision in which the fourth lot is a lot designated as a "conservation lot" with the similar boundaries as the conservation easement area shown in the FEIS Proposed Action.
+FEIS Exhibit 4 is a four-lot subdivision in which the fourth lot is designated as a "conservation lot" with similar boundaries as the conservation easement area shown in the FEIS Proposed Action.
 The main difference between the FEIS Proposed Action and FEIS Exhibit 4 is a function of ownership.
-In the FEIS Proposed Action the conservation area would be owned in fee simple by the owner of the respective lot with the Westchester Land Trust or other qualified entity as the holder of an easement over such area.
-In FEIS Exhibit 4, the conservation area is subdivided from the residential lot thereby reducing the residential lot size and permitting fee simple ownership by the Westchester Land Trust or other qualified entity.
-In the Applicant's opinion, the reduced lot size offered by FEIS Exhibit 4 does not change the development potential of the two new lots due to the FAR limitations proposed as part of the FEIS Proposed Action whereby FAR would be limited to lot area located outside of the wetland buffer.
+In the FEIS Proposed Action the conservation area would be owned in fee simple by the owner of the respective lot and the Westchester Land Trust or other qualified entity would hold an easement over such area.
+In FEIS Exhibit 4, the conservation area is subdivided from the residential lot, thereby reducing the residential lot size and permitting fee simple ownership by the Westchester Land Trust or other qualified entity.
+The reduced lot size offered by FEIS Exhibit 4 does not change the development potential of the two new lots due to the FAR limitations proposed as part of the FEIS Proposed Action, whereby FAR would be limited to lot area located outside of the wetland buffer.
+Also, in both the FEIS Proposed Action (Exhibit 1) and FEIS Exhibit 4 the same or similar amount of land would be preserved for conservation purposes.